esa/pagmo/doc/sphinx/index.rst

 via the asynchronous, generalized island model.

-PyGMO can be used to solve constrained, unconstrained, single objective, multiple objective, contiuous, mixed int optimization problem, or to perform research on novel algorithms and paradigms and easily copmare them to state of the art implementation of established ones.
+PyGMO can be used to solve constrained, unconstrained, single objective, multiple objective, contiuous, mixed int optimization problem, or to perform research on novel algorithms and paradigms and easily compare them to state of the art implementations of established ones.

 PyGMO is interfaced with SciPy optimization algorithms, NLOPT algorithms, SNOPT, IPOPT and, hopefully .... more to come.